 The principal goal of SouthArk’s counseling program is to empower students to have successful and fulfilling careers in a field appropriate to their individual strengths and interests.
 The counselor helps students set reasonable and appropriate goals and present themselves in a manner that will maximize their strengths.
 SouthArk’s counseling department promotes an environment that values diversity both in a college setting and the community at large.
 The counseling program strives to help students maximize their full potential while taking proactive steps to live healthy emotionally, spiritually, and physically.

 Our counselor, Vanessa Williams, is licensed as a licensed professional counselor through the Arkansas Board of Examiners in Counseling, State of Arkansas.
 She has several years of experience working with clients from various backgrounds, in multiple settings, across the lifespan.
-Mrs. Williams is also the Director of Student Success Services.
-She will conduct workshops throughout the year to help students not only succeed in college, but also succeed in landing jobs and keeping them.
+Mrs. Williams is also the Director Disability Support Services.
+She will conduct throughout the year to help students not only succeed in college, but also succeed in landing jobs and keeping them.
 These workshops will include subjects like interviewing skills, making a good first impression, conflict resolution, and job etiquette.
 Mrs. Williams is here at no charge to help students of SouthArk.
 She can be reached by:

 • Calling 870-875-7235